crossbario/autobahn-js/doc/programming.rst

 In case of failure of the call, the router returns an error object.
 This is passed as an argument to the second callback we define, our **error handler**.
 Here we use the ``log`` function on the ``session`` object to log both the error code and some additional information about the session.

-.. note:: For calls, |ab| uses **promises**, not conventional callbacks. **Promises** offer powerful features for async programming, and allow you to do way more than is shown here.
+.. note:: For calls, **Autobahn|JS** uses **promises**, not conventional callbacks. **Promises** offer powerful features for async programming, and allow you to do way more than is shown here.
 However, is used with the above pattern, you can think of them just like a different notation for callbacks.
 If you want to learn more about promises, `this article <http://www.html5rocks.com/en/tutorials/es6/promises/>`_ is a good place to start.
 As a default, `when.js <https://github.com/cujojs/when>`_ is used for promises, but you can change this as part of the connecting options (see :ref:`reference`).

 .. _publish-and-subscribe: